harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 *Current modal WebAuthn flow for a user with no local WebAuthn credentials.
 Whether it is the modal flow or the conditional flow, this may result in offering hybrid flow to the user.*

 ### Comparison to Conditional UI
 Immediate is useful in many of the same situations that Conditional UI is, or can be, already used.
-Specifically: If the site is providing the user a chance to sign in, and it doesn't already know what authentication method the user will use, then both of these mediation options are useful.
+Specifically: If the site is providing the user a chance to sign in, and it doesn't already know what authentication method the user will use, then both of these modalities options are useful.
 The advantage that Immediate provides is that it allows sign-in to be offered without presenting the user with all supported authentication options.
 Typically today this is a form with one or two input fields, and some number of alternatives.
 <p align="center">
 <img width="500" height="500" alt="Typical sign-in widget with username/password fields, a passkey button, a federated login button, and a password recovery option" src="https://github.com/user-attachments/assets/a4380abf-75af-45e9-93f5-d3c5e8ad6b87" />
 </p>